 This is a vital and famous document among Bitcoiners discussing the evolution of free market money by Vijay Boyapati, “The Bullish Case For Bitcoin”

 Vijay appears on episodes 2, 17 and 40 of Stephan Livera’s podcast.

 Doctor Ammous is an economist of the Austrian Theory.
-Really, it shouldn’t be a called a theory, it is just the correct economics in my opinion.
+Really, it shouldn’t be called a theory, it is just the correct economics in my opinion.
 His book “The Bitcoin Standard” is the Bible for Bitcoiners.
 It is worth buying.
-I have bought many copies and give them away to friends and family.
+I have bought many copies and given them away to friends and family.
 He teaches an online course in Austrian Economics, and he is soon to release a highly anticipated book, “The Fiat Standard”